 Travelers are afforded the opportunity to experience Chi Phat as a result of the Wildlife Alliance.
 This organization is dedicated to providing a fair livelihood to the local villagers, as well as protecting the surrounding forest.
 All of the Chi Phat guides are native to the community and are experts of the area.

 Day 2: Trek to Antong Prang

 Rise early this morning to enjoy a spectacular sunrise on a boat overlooking the Stoeng Prat River.
 Enjoy a picnic breakfast on the water as the region awakes.
 The peaceful ride on a row boat allows you to enjoy the nature and wildlife in silent tranquility.

-Hiking Distance: 8.6 miles / 14 km, Moderate with some rolling ascents and descents.
+Hiking Distance: 8.6 miles (14 km) Difficulty: Moderate, with some rolling ascents and descents.

-Rise early again today to walk back to Preak Ta Veal before sunrise to observe the wildlife activity this morning.
-Trek back to the campsite for breakfast.
-Your journey continues on the trail to the O'Kay community in time for lunch.
-Trek on to Chi Phat village mid-afternoon where you can leisurely explore the village or take a swim at the Chhay Thourain waterfall.
+Rise early again today to walk back to Veal Ta Prak before sunrise to observe the wildlife activity this morning.
+Trek back to the campsite for breakfast and continue on your journey to Chhay Kpous waterfall.
+Stop here for a rest, swim and picnic lunch before trekking onward to Chi Phat village mid-afternoon where you can leisurely explore the village.
+Enjoy a simple dinner at the community project headquarters.
 Overnight in a community bungalow again this evening.
-Enjoy a simple dinner of fried chicken, steamed fish, rice or noodle stir fry at the guesthouse or other community restaurant.

 When to Go

 Good to ideal period to travel, and many people choose to visit at this time.

 Chance for unpredictable weather but with fewer visitors.